-Change of Control Plan.
-Each of our NEOs is an eligible participant in our 2020 Change of Control Plan.
-The Change of Control Plan will expire on December 13, 2023, unless extended by Adobe.
+Each of our NEOs is a participant in our Change of Control Plan.
+The Change of Control Plan will expire on December 13, 2023, unless extended by Adobe or a change of control occurs prior to its expiration.
 If a change of control occurs prior to its expiration, the Change of Control Plan will terminate following the later of the date which is twelve months after the occurrence of a change of control or the payment of all severance benefits due under the Change of Control Plan.